Skip to main content

 Irony is used in this post to provoke and invite critical thought; the historical research on the Mennonite experience is accurate and carefully considered. ~ANF

 In a few short months the American government will start to fulfill its campaign promises to round up and deport undocumented immigrants.
 The responsible cabinet members have already been appointed.
-By early Spring 2025, Mennonite pastors/leaders who supported Trump will need to speak and address the matter in congregations.
+By early Spring 2025, Mennonite pastors/leaders who supported Trump will need to speak to and address the matter in their congregations.
 It will be difficult to find words.
-How can they prepare?
+How might they prepare?

 My summary is faithful to the German original, 1938.
-With only a few minor changes, it could be useful.
-Adaptations are mostly underlined, with the key at the bottom of the post.
+With only a few minor changes, it could be useful for the coming year.
+Adaptations are mostly in square brackets, with the key at the bottom of the post.

 ------